Vincentvanleeuwen/frontend-data/README.md

 - ChargingPointCapacity

 However this data set does not tell us where each charging point is located.
-To find out where these charging points are I'm using RDW's dataset: [Geometry Area](https://opendata.rdw.nl/Parkeren/Open-Data-Parkeren-GEOMETRIE-GEBIED/nsk3-v9n7)
+To find out where these charging points are I'm using RDW's dataset: [GEO PARKEER GARAGES](https://opendata.rdw.nl/Parkeren/GEO-Parkeer-Garages/t5pc-eb34)

 Needed columns:
-- AreaId
+- AreaID
-- GeoDataAsText
+- AreaDesc

 In these two data sets I can compare the AreaID row, so I can find out where each charging point is located.
+The AreaDesc shows the name of the parking area and the city.

 ## Functional Patterns